xebialabs-community/xlr-xldeploy-plugin/README.md

   * `xmlDescriptor` - XML with the fields to set on the CI, e.g. `<os>WINDOWS</os><connectionType>WINRM_NATIVE</connectionType><address>${address}</address><username>${username}</username><password>${password}</password>`
   * `addToEnvironment` - Switch to decide if to add the CI to an environment
   * `envID` - Environment to add the CI to.

++ CLI Config (Global Configuration)
+  * `CLI Home` - Home directory where XL Deploy CLI is installed
+  * `XLD Host` - Host the CLI should connect to DEFAULT will work if on the same server as XL Deploy
+  * `XLD Port` - Port for XL Deploy server.
+DEFAULT will work if using the default XL Deploy port
+  * `XLD Context` - XLD CLI context.
+If no context is needed then DEFAULT will be fine
+  * `XLD Proxy Host` - Proxy host if needed.
+  * `XLD Proxy Port` - Proxy Port if needed.
+  * `XLD Socket timeout` - Connection timeout to XL Deploy
+  * `XLD User Name` - User name to connect to XL Deploy
+  * `XLD Password` - Password to connect to XL Deploy

   ![image](images/XLD_CLI_Config.png)